1. He Wants A Divorce

 Something’s off with me.
 I don’t sleep well.
 From what I’ve read, they say that can be a symptom of depression, but I refuse to believe it.
 I’m not that girl.
 I’m the happy, fun, spontaneous girl.
 Not the girl who puts on a smile in public and then locks herself in her bedroom at night with a stick of beef jerky and a stack of Marvel comic books—Though, let’s be honest, that’s really not that horrible of a way to spend the evening.

 I feel defeated.
 Like the life is slowly being drained from me.
-I still catch glimpses of Seth occasionally, but he barely utters a ‘hello’.
+I still catch glimpses of Seth occasionally, and he’s pleasant enough, but it just feels so hallow.
 We’re just two people residing in the same house, but living in two entirely different worlds.

 Though I hate to admit it… we’re dull.

 Just thinking about it brings tears to my eyes and I flick them away as I stir cinnamon into my hot chocolate.
 Staring out the bay window of our small home, I wonder how things got this way.
 How did we not realize the shift in our relationship until things became so damaged?
 With every day that passes, I begin to wonder more and more if we even have a chance.
 Will I be stuck in a dead marriage for the rest of my life?